tglauch/DeepIceLearning/README.md

 This software package is designed to make Deep Learning applications in IceCube as easy as possible.
 It contains a set of scripts to generate training datasets from i3 files, train Deep Neural Networks and apply them to data.

 The main functionalities are provided by essentially three scripts and their corresponding submit files in the `/submit_scripts` folder.
 Addtional configurations for the training and dataset defintions can be done using the config files in `/config`.
-Finally networks can be defined using the Keras functional API (see examples in `/networks/`).
-In addition to the model definition python dictionaries are used in order to define the output and input features as well as transformations applied on them.
+Neural networks are defined using the Keras functional API (see examples in `/networks/`).
+In addition to the Keras model definition python dictionaries in the network file are used in order to define the output and input features as well as transformations applied on them.

 # 1. create_dataset.py